 This means that the sound insulation value for the window is 43dB and is reduced by 5dB for traffic noise and 1dB for ‘pink noise’.
 So the difference in traffic noise level inside to outside is 36dB and the difference in ‘pink noise’ inside to outside is 42dB.

-These values are sometimes broken down into two separate acoustic insulation values for materials to RA and RA,tr.
-For example, if we were to use the example above, the RA value of the minimal windows 4+ would be 42dB and the RA,tr value for the sliding glass door would be 36dB.
+These values are sometimes broken down into two separate acoustic insulation values for materials to RA and RA, tr.
+For example, if we were to use the example above, the RA value of the minimal windows 4+ would be 42dB and the RA, tr value for the large sliding glass door would be 36dB.

-The use of these weighted calculations for acoustic reduction allow architects to specify glass and windows that insulate against specific types of noise and chose the optimum specification for each individual project situation.
-This reduces the need to over specify the glass and improves comfort levels internally in a more effective way.
+The use of these weighted calculations for acoustic reduction allows architects to specify glass and windows that insulate against specific types of noise and chose the optimum specification for each individual project situation.
+This reduces the need to over-specify the glass and improves comfort levels internally in a more effective way.

 Materials insulate against noise differently at different frequencies, glass is no different.
 The frequency at which glass performs the worst (ie has the lowest acoustic reduction) is known as the Critical Frequency (or coincidence resonance).
 This also needs to be included in the consideration of glass specification for noise reduction.